PSSRA/pssra.github.io/content/join/bylaws.md

 Any individual who agrees with this Chapter's purpose and is not disqualified by the limitations listed in Article 3, Section 1 of the national bylaws may join as a provisional member by paying dues to the Socialist Rifle Association.
 Provisional members shall have access to any extant National SRA resources, but will not have access to Chapter resources, Chapter general meetings, or Chapter in-person events until becoming full members.

 Individuals falling within the geographic boundaries of the Chapter who do not wish to join the National level Organization may elect to become a **Local Comrade** of the Chapter.
 After providing a donation to the Chapter (with annual or monthly amount determined by the Treasurer in consultation with the remaining members of the CCC) they become a provisional local comrade of the chapter.
 Provisional local comrades will not have access to Chapter resources, Chapter general meetings, or Chapter in-person events until becoming full local comrades.
-Except as otherwise explicitly stated, all provisions of the Chapter bylways pertaining to Chapter members also pertain to Chapter local comrades, including but not limited to: access to internal communications; ability to serve on committees or in leadership roles other than Liaison, Secretary, and Treasurer; and access to in-person range days and events.
+Except as otherwise explicitly stated, all provisions of the Chapter bylaws pertaining to Chapter members also pertain to Chapter local comrades, including but not limited to: access to internal communications; ability to serve on committees or in leadership roles other than Liaison, Secretary, and Treasurer; and access to in-person range days and events.
 All membership disqualifications that apply to members also apply to local comrades.

 ### SUBSECTION ONE: PROVISIONAL MEMBER ASCENSION